actualbudget/actual/docs/transactions/filters.md

 ![](/img/filtering/highlight.png)

 Now we want to see the total spent on the Mercedes car in 2021.
-This is shown at the top centre of the following image.
+This is shown at the top center of the following image.

 ![](/img/filtering/highlight-2.png)